In This Article Expand or collapse the "in this article" section Domestic Production and Consumption in the Atlantic World

 DOI: 10.1093/oxfordhb/9780199561216.001.0001

-Three dozen articles analyze consumption technologies, commodities, and practices in diverse locations and social groups from Antiquity to the early 21st century.
+Three dozen articles analyze consumption technologies, commodities, and practices in diverse locations and social groups from Antiquity to the early twenty-first century.
 Each essay presents up-to-date conceptualizations, historiography, and bibliography, while several contributions situate Atlantic patterns in global contexts.

 back to top